Protect your data

 • How did you get my name?
 (Make sure they answer specifically here, not just “a colleague.”)

-Remember that working with a recruiter is a personal relationship.
-Here are some other questions you can ask to help you determine whether it's a relationship worth pursuing.
+Working with a recruiter might be about business, but it’s also a personal relationship.
+You’ll be working with someone who will know your job history, your education, your skills, and who you are as a person.
+That’s a big responsibility!
+Here are some other questions you can ask to help you determine whether it's a relationship worth pursuing:

 • How long have you been recruiting?